Joe Biden had cancerous skin lesion removed, White House says

 Unlike melanoma - another type of common skin travel that can spread to other parts of the body - basal and squamous carcinoma "both can usually be cured, but they can be disfiguring and expensive to treat," the CDC says.

-In January, Mr Biden's wife, First Lady Jill Biden, had three lesion removed, with two of them later testing positive for basal cell carcinoma.
+In January, Mr Biden's wife, First Lady Jill Biden, had three lesions removed, with two of them later testing positive for basal cell carcinoma.

 Mr Biden has had several non-melanoma skin cancers removed in the past, before he became president.

 In a 2021 summary of his health, Dr O'Connor wrote that the president's lesions had been excised and "there are no areas suspicious for skin cancer at this time".

+Doctors advise that the best way to prevent skin cancer is to cover up and wear sunscreen lotion, even during winter.

+The Bidens have long been strong advocates for fighting and curing cancer.
+Their adult son, Beau, died in 2015 from brain cancer.

 Mr Biden is widely expected to announce that he will seek a second term in office.